NLeSC/guide/language_guides/javascript.md

 At the Netherlands eScience Center we prefer TypeScript to JavaScript as it will lead to more sustainable software.

+This section highlights the differences with JavaScript.
+For topics that seem to be missing, like IDEs, code style etc., see the respective JavaScript section.

 ## Getting Started

 To learn about TypeScript, the following resources are available: